 - Scholarship of Teaching and Learning

-Barnette, J. (in press).
+Barnette, J. (2017).
 "The Spirit of the Piece: Adaptation Dramaturgy and Stephen Crane's The Red Badge of Courage." .
 In K. Reilly (Ed.), Contemporary Approaches to Adaptation in Theatre and Performance (pp. 294-299).

 Barnette, J. (2016).
 How to Do Things with Birds: The Janus Effect in Theatrical Adaptation.
 Journal of Adaptation in Film & Performance, 9(2), 131-145.